 Bottom line – feeding your chickens with protein-rich foods builds stronger bones and eggshells, keeping them in the best condition.

-When you shop around for the best price on chicken feed, make sure you pick a feed that has at least 16% protein.
+When you shop around for the best price on chicken feed, pick a feed with at least 16% protein.
 The best price for our chicken feed is at our local farm store Runnings.

 I will always watch for Tractor Supply and Country Max if they have a sale on chicken feed and grab it then.